h2v23/sagoboot/README.md

     Your car is: MAINTENANCE.
     The car was destroyed.

-For calling the instance of `Car` class, these method could useful:
+For calling the instance of `Car` class, these methods could useful:

 + Inject the interface `\SagoBoot\Sample\Car\CarInterface` in constructor
 + Calling `\SagoBoot\Sample\App\App::getInstance()->make(\SagoBoot\Sample\Car\CarInterface::class)`